BenjaminEllett/Generator/PackagingAndInstall/README.md

 Here is how you install Generator:

-1. Open Windows Terminal as an Administrator user
+1. Install the .NET 6.0 desktop runtime if you do not have it on your machine.
+Here is a link to the runtime: https://dotnet.microsoft.com/download .

-2. Start a PowerShell 7 tab
+2. Run PowerShell as an Administrator user

-3. Run **one** of the PowerShell commands.
+3. Run **one** of the following PowerShell commands.
 Each command is one long line.
 The first command installs the easy to use version of Generator (i.e. the GUI version).
 The second command installs the easy to use version and the command line version.

         Invoke-WebRequest -Method GET -SslProtocol Tls12 -Uri 'https://generatordownload.blob.core.windows.net/v1-3/GeneratorInstallScripts.zip' -OutFile .\GeneratorInstallScripts.zip ; if ('EF7CB3A4C4F620E7EF1377996DE26A3D4C21F10F0F5A7FA81B4DE1669EBDCE3855CA4B469827E789AB24C8C73E423339703C061BD89BB03D5792F0610557F650' -ne (Get-FileHash -Algorithm SHA512 -Path .\GeneratorInstallScripts.zip).Hash) { throw "ERROR: Downloaded installation program is corrupted." }; Expand-Archive -Path .\GeneratorInstallScripts.zip -DestinationPath .\GeneratorInstallScripts; Remove-Item -Path .\GeneratorInstallScripts.zip; Set-Location .\GeneratorInstallScripts; .\InstallGenerator.ps1